 You already know that stress can disrupt your body in many ways.
 When you're stressed, your brain can change your hormonal level.
 The doing too much exercise can also adversely affect your period due to physical stress imposed on your body.
 Once these events have passed, your periods should return to normal.

 What hygienic protection for scanty periods?

-Whatever the intensity of your periods, the menstrual panties are a means of protection durable, reusable and comfortable to have her periods without constraint.
+Whatever the intensity of your periods, the period panties are a means of protection durable, reusable and comfortable to have her periods without constraint.
 Made of soft and breathable fabric, they have a layer of waterproof fabrics to prevent leaks and an absorbent mid-layer to keep you dry.
 The top layer, soft and ultra-absorbent, wicks away moisture so you feel cool and secure day or night.

-Our menstrual panties are available in a range of styles and sizes to suit all menstruating women, whatever your morphology et the intensity of your flow.
+Our period panties are available in a range of styles and sizes to suit all menstruating women, whatever your morphology et the intensity of your flow.
 Oduho period panties contain unique antimicrobial and antibacterial properties, which allow you to go about your day without worrying that your period panties don't let you down.

-Turnkey scanty periods are not necessarily a sign of a health problem.
+Personalized scanty periods are not necessarily a sign of a health problem.
 However, if in doubt, always ask the opinion of a gynecologist or a doctor who will be in a better position to inform you and direct you towards appropriate treatment if necessary.